 NATIONAL VICE PRESIDENT

-In 1986, during her initial rehabilitation at Stoke Mandeville Hospital Spinal Injuries Center, a social worker told Jones and her family to look into Paralyzed Veterans of America when they returned to the US.
-A few months later, after arriving at James A. Haley VA Medical Center in Tampa, FL, Jones met a gentleman from PVA who was there to help her.
+In 1986, during her initial rehabilitation at Stoke Mandeville Hospital Spinal Injuries Center, a social worker told Jones and her family to look into Paralyzed Veterans of America when they returned to the U.S. A few months later, after arriving at James A. Haley VA Medical Center in Tampa, FL, Jones met a gentleman from PVA who was there to help her.
 For Jones, that was the beginning of a wonderful relationship with the organization.

-Jones wants people to be aware of the impact that PVA’s collaboration with Yale University’s Center for Neuroscience and Regeneration, and University of Pittsburgh’s Human Engineering Research Laboratories, has had on research advances to benefit the lives of individuals with spinal cord injury and disorders.
+Jones wants people to be aware of the impact that PVA’s collaboration with Yale University’s Center for Neuroscience and Regeneration, and the University of Pittsburgh’s Human Engineering Research Laboratories, has had on research advances to benefit the lives of individuals with spinal cord injuries and disorders.

-Annual Convention in May 2019, and began her new, one-year term on July 1, 2019.
-One of the most important things she has learned from serving on PVA’s Executive Committee is that “There are many talented and valuable PVA members, both male and female, who can help us continue to move PVA forward.”
+Jones was re-elected national Vice President of PVA in May 2022 during the organization’s 76th Annual Convention, to begin a new, one-year term on July 1, 2022.
+One of the most important things she has learned from serving on PVA’s Executive Committee is that “there are many talented and valuable PVA members, both male and female, who can help us continue to move PVA forward.”

 Married since 1999, Jones and her husband, Dale, enjoy riding on their motorcycle and making the most out of each day.
 Jones’ hobbies include NASCAR, hunting, music, and adaptive sports.